barryclark/jekyll-now/biofactory/class/8/syringe-pump-materials.md

 |--|--|---|---|---|
 |||*Total costs*|||

+You will also need:
+* 60 mL syringe, make sure you adjust the mount according to the dimensions of your syringe!!
-* You will also need 3mm MDF and some M3 10 mm bolts and nuts
+* 3mm MDF and some M3 10 mm bolts and nuts

 ### Nice to have